The Riveting History of SEO: From the '90s to Today

 The failed attempt to copyright the term "SEO"

 Although the SEO industry was coming into its own, many marketers were using black hat tactics or word stuffing to improve search performance.
-In 2007, Jason Gambert, who may or may not be an actual person, tried to own the trademark to the term "SEO."
+In 2007, Jason Gambert tried to own the trademark to the term "SEO."
 Gambert allegedly wanted to protect the integrity of search engine optimization and save the internet from companies preying on consumers.

 Not surprisingly, other content marketers and SEO experts weren't too excited about this development, nor was the U.S. Patent Office, which denied the trademark by 2008.